-- 2. Students must be encouraged to write at least 6 class tutorials on the entire syllabus. - 3.
+- 1. Students must be encouraged to write at least 6 class tutorials on entire syllabus. - 2.
 A group of 4-6 students should be assigned a self-learning topic.
 Students should prepare a presentation/problem solving of 10-15 minutes.
-This will be considered as a mini project in Engineering Mathematics.
-This project will be graded out of 10 marks depending on the performance of the students.
+This should be considered as mini project in Engineering Mathematics.
+This project should be graded for 10 marks depending on the performance of the students.